-Border Patrol More Prepared for Coronavirus than 'Any Other' Agency, Says Incoming Deputy Chief
+Border Patrol Prepared for Migrants Arriving with Coronavirus, Says Incoming Deputy Chief

 “We recognize that, right now, there’s not a huge risk,” he explained, “but potentially, there could be.
 What we are trying to do is work with our local medical facilities.
 We have protocols to isolate people that show symptoms — any type of symptoms.”

-Ortiz explained agents routinely deal with contagious diseases.
+Ortiz said agents routinely deal with contagious diseases.
 “From 2014 on, we’ve had incidences where we’ve had to isolate entire stations because they became susceptible to the flu, scabies, and on and on.”

-Border Patrol Agent Chris Cabrera, in his capacity as spokesman for the National Border Patrol Council and Local 3307 (in the Rio Grande Valley Sector) told Breitbart Texas in a phone interview on Tuesday that he is pleased with the planning a preparation coming from CBP headquarters and management.
+Border Patrol Agent Chris Cabrera, in his capacity as spokesman for the National Border Patrol Council and Local 3307 (in the Rio Grande Valley Sector) told Breitbart Texas in a phone interview on Tuesday that he is pleased with the planning and preparation coming from CBP headquarters and management.

 “In McAllen, we have always had plenty of personal protection equipment including respirators, gloves, eye protection, and hand sanitizer,” Cabrera stated.
 “We now have a room filled with this equipment that is ready to be handed out if it becomes necessary.”

 He explained his agents follow specific protocols to isolate migrants they apprehend who came from China and those who are traveling with them.
-He said they monitor the migrants for any symptoms and immediately move them to hospitals for treatment if necessary.
+They also monitor the migrants for any symptoms and immediately move them to hospitals for treatment if necessary.

 Breitbart Texas Border Security Analyst Jaeson Jones spoke with agents in other stations who confirmed the availability of N95 masks and other protective gear that are stockpiled in their local stations and ready for use.